My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by

 1. Start by finding a bit of scrap wood to make a couple of end brackets.
 Just about anything would do: a bit of skirting board, a piece of 1 inch by 2-inch timber, an old floorboard from which you can cut a couple of small bits of wood from, etc. You will also need some kind of rod.
 I used a bit of rod from an old towel rail, which became spare when recently we renovated our shower room.
 You could use a thick piece of dowel or even a piece of copper pipe.

-2. The optimum gap seems to be about 2.5 inches so, unless you intend fixing the brackets around something (as I did for the front bracket).
-Brackets about four inches long should be more than sufficient.
-The wood I used for my brackets was offcuts from an old bookcase, which I then cut to the required width and length for this project and then quickly rounded the edges off with a sander.
+2. The optimum gap seems to be about 2.5 inches so, unless you intend to fix the brackets around something (as I did for the front bracket), brackets about four inches long should be more than sufficient.
+The wood I used for my brackets were offcuts from an old bookcase, which I then cut to the required width and length for this project and then quickly rounded the edges off with a sander.
 The offcuts I used had a decorative routed edge to it, which I opted to keep as a feature for the new brackets.
 Having prepared your brackets, cut a hole at the end of each one to the same diameter as the rod.
 If the bracket is to be butted against a wall, you can cut right through.
 Otherwise, you should only cut part way through, e.g., between halfway and three-quarters way through the wood.
 For this, you will need to use a Forstner bit (as shown in the photo), rather than a hole drill or hole saw bit.